pomsky-lang/website/content/docs/language-tour/shorthands.md

 the {{<po>}}[word]{{</po>}} character class includes more than 100,000 code points, so matching a {{<po>}}[ascii_word]{{</po>}}, which includes only 63 code points, is faster.

-pomsky supports a number of ASCII-only shorthands:
+Pomsky supports a number of ASCII-only shorthands:

 | Character class                 | Equivalent                                         |
 | ------------------------------- | -------------------------------------------------- |